 Why Do the English Drive on the Left Side of the Road?

 There is a logic that has evolved since olden days about keeping to the left on the road.
 In olden days people wanted to protect themselves using their sword while they were passing each other on the road.
-To accomplish this they had to be in the best possible position to use their sword in order to protect themselves.
-Since most people were right handed, they felt it convenient to keep to the left and use the sword in their right hand.
-History states that keeping to the left came into force as early as 1300 AD, when Pope Benefice told all his pilgrims to keep to the left.
-Archaeologists found in 1998 that a track leading to a roman quarry near Swindon, England, had grooves on the road that were deeper on the left side.
-These suggest that Romans drove on the left, since carts would leave the quarry heavily loaded and enter them empty, which explains the reason why the grooves on the left were deeper than the ones on the right.
+To accomplish this they had to be in the best possible position to use their sword to protect themselves.
+Since most people were right-handed, they felt it convenient to keep to the left and use the sword in their right hand.
+History states that keeping to the left came into force as early as 1300 AD when Pope Benefice told all his pilgrims to keep to the left.
+Archaeologists found in 1998 that a track leading to a Roman quarry near Swindon, England, had grooves on the road that were deeper on the left side.
+These suggest that Romans drove on the left since carts would leave the quarry heavily loaded and enter them empty, which explains the reason why the grooves on the left were deeper than the ones on the right.

 Why Do the British Drive on the Left?

 Left-hand driving for vehicles comes from old times, even before there were any cars.
 People preferred to be on the left-hand side while driving so that they had their right hand free to defend themselves against robbers either using a sword or gun.
 A common question that arises is why people drive on the right in other parts of Europe.
 It is believed that the reason behind this is Napoleon, who after conquering Europe, fixed the major roads and established traffic on the right side.
 Some believe that he did so to go against the way British travelled, while others believe that it was easier for him to control the horse with his right hand, and hence he made everybody else travel on the same side as he travelled.